 Instead, when we went in, they had erected five pieces of white cloth, four on each side with one central screen.
 They completely obscured the magnificent altar and most of the church.
 When it started, the central screen wasn’t illuminated, and we were listening to a historical account (yet not a documentary) of the founding of Montreal.
 Some lights moved, then there was some video, and then there was nothing.
 Let there be darkness.

 It had broken down.
 We waited and eventually someone came out the front to say there were technical difficulties and the show was cancelled.
 We could get a refund outside.
-We rushed to beat most of the people but the shop next door which would give out the refunds wasn’t prepared for the sudden appearance of all these people (in fact, I think they’d closed for the evening) so there would be at least a ten minute wait.
+We rushed to beat most of the people but the shop next door which would give out the refunds wasn’t prepared for the sudden appearance of all these people (in fact, I think they’d closed for the evening) so there would be at least a ten-minute wait.

 We decided we didn’t really need a $20 refund ($10 each) right then and didn’t want to miss the show at Divers/Cité so we left.
 Occasional drops of rain landed on us as we walked but then it seemed to clear.
 It had been threatening to rain most of the day but it seemed to hold off for a while.
 We got to the party, went in and headed to the stage at the end.

 Tonight was Mascara, la nuit des drags, and was really all we wanted to see.
 We got a good position, not too far from the front, the show started and the crowd rolled in.
-Hosted by Mado, a well-known drag queen from Montreal (who has her own Cabaret lounge it seems), there were about 20 performances from different drag queens and their back-up dances.
+Hosted by Mado, a well-known drag queen from Montreal (who has her own Cabaret lounge it seems), there were about 20 performances from different drag queens and their backup dancers.
 Mado herself had 24 costume changes throughout the show.

 We stayed for about an hour, then the rain started and we decided to go.
 Our legs were sore too.
 It was a good show, some performances better than others though.
 It was really obvious when a drag queen didn’t know the words to the song, or forgot the choreography, even more so when they floundered instead of just going with it, turning the mishap into just part of the show.
-The back-up dancers were pretty good though and knew their stuff.
+The backup dancers were pretty good though and knew their stuff.

 We missed seeing the fireworks that went off over Ile Ste-Helene at 10pm.
 We heard them when we got back to our hotel and unfortunately could only see a few of the edges from our window as the building in front was blocking them.
 They looked to be very big and impressive.
 Shame we didn’t see them.